 Use Life Insurance To Lower Your Taxes

 Life insurance provides unique tax benefits to many people.
-People can grow their cash value within a policy without tax consequences, and then access their money through loans, withdrawals, and dividends with tax preferred treatment.
-You can also avoid or offset estate tax with a tax free death benefit unique to life insurance.
-Based upon the results of our survey, there is a clear need for more education about how life insurance is taxed.
+People can grow their cash value within a policy without tax consequences, and then access their money through loans, withdrawals, and dividends with tax-preferred treatment.
+You can also avoid or offset estate tax with a tax-free death benefit unique to life insurance.
+Based on the results of our survey, there is a clear need for more education about how life insurance is taxed.
 Perhaps more people would own this product which is so crucial to protecting their families financial security, and more people may be able to save on taxes if they do.

 If you are looking to reduce your tax burden, you should consider using life insurance as a vehicle to accomplish this.